opentok/Opentok-Java-SDK/README.md

 You can also get a list of all the Archives you've created (up to 1000) with your API Key.
 This is done using a `com.opentok.OpenTok` instance's `listArchives(int offset, int count)` method.
 You may optionally paginate the Archives you receive using the offset and count parameters.
-This will return a `List<Archive>` type.
-If the offset or count is negative or if the count is greater than 1000 an `InvalidArgumentException` is thrown.
+This will return a `List<Archive>` type.An `InvalidArgumentException` will be thrown if the offset or count are negative or if the count is greater than 1000.

 ```java
 // Get a list with the first 1000 archives created by the API Key